 Let’s look at the questions.

 The questions were a massive improvement on last year’s press conference.
 There were more incisive and well-thought-out questions.
-There were very good questions on the economy, dumsor, the new taxes, public sector corruption and healthcare – all of which were answered with half-truths and half facts.
+There were excellent questions on the economy, dumsor, the new taxes, public sector corruption and healthcare – all of which were answered with half-truths and half facts.

-There were cringe worthy questions too.
-A journalist paid to keep the government in check walked up and said “the transformation agenda is working because I’m here speaking to you.”
-You get one chance to quiz the president on anything and you say something this silly.
+There were cringe-worthy questions too.
+A journalist paid to keep the government in check walked up and said: “the transformation agenda is working because I’m here speaking to you.”
+You get one chance to quiz the president on anything, and you say something this silly.
 There was another one on how he plans to win a second term since the NDC has already spent eight years in government.
-Thankfully there weren’t that many bad questions.
+Thankfully there weren’t that many wrong questions.

 Folks say these two questions are not intelligent enough.
-Maybe they are just hating because how a question that helps us gain insight into the president’s state of mind can be described as poor truly beats me.
+Maybe they just hate her because that question helps us gain insight into the president’s state of mind can be described as poor honestly beats me.

-In the end, it was a fun exercise where ministers idled for two hours watching the president give half-baked answers to important questions.
+In the end, it was a fun exercise where ministers idled for two hours watching the president give half-baked answers to necessary questions.